michael105/michael105/README.md

 <!-- *====================================* -->

-A passionated opensource developer, currently preparing a minimal statically linked Linux distribution.<br>
+A passionated opensource developer, currently trying to minimize a statically linked

-Do not disturb me please, I do have to link all these tools so they fit into the cpu's l2 cache@!!
-:( fit them into L1 has been, to be honest, maybe possibly a bit, uuh. well.
-L1 simply is a misconception, should be much bigger!
+Linux distribution.<br>

 University graduate, Philosophy and History of Science.
 (Magister Artium)